suurjaak/NightFall/README.md

 Using The Program
 -----------------

-Run "python nightfall.py" under Windows, or launch the precompiled Windows executable.
+Run "python nightfall.py", or launch the precompiled Windows executable.
 It will stay in the system tray as a grey or orange moon icon, depending on being active, and will dim the screen on command or according to hours scheduled in settings.

 Dependencies